 Whether you’re looking to broaden your application security toolkit, or you’re looking for a Qualys alternative, or other tools like Netsparker, here is why you should be giving Acunetix a try.

 Unlike Qualys, Acunetix, was built from day one with a razor-sharp focus on web application security.
-So while So while Qualys’ strengths lie in detecting network layer vulnerabilities and helping teams manage patching cycles and policy compliance across their IT systems, its focus domain is not web application security.
+So while Qualys strengths lie in detecting network layer vulnerabilities and helping teams manage patching cycles and policy compliance across their IT systems, its focus domain is not web application security.

 Acunetix has a relentless focus on delivering high quality results, which means not wasting your time with false positives or failing to find trivial vulnerabilities.
-With Acunetix, different teams can setup scheduled scans, to discover thousands of web application vulnerabilities and misconfigurations.
-These scans may also be scoped to only test for a specific subset of vulnerabilities, or even to exclude certain paths within a web application.
-Furthermore, with built-in vulnerability management and the ability to export findings to Issue Trackers like GitHub and JIRA, teams can manage the entire vulnerability assessment cycle from a single interface, including retesting and closing a vulnerability after a suitable fix is verified.
+With Acunetix, different teams can setup scheduled scans to discover thousands of web application vulnerabilities and misconfigurations.
+These scans may also be scoped to only test for a specific subset of vulnerabilities or even to exclude certain paths within a web application.
+Furthermore, with built-in vulnerability management and the ability to export findings to issue trackers like GitHub, GitLab, Jira, and TFS, teams can manage the entire vulnerability assessment cycle from a single interface, including retesting and closing a vulnerability after a suitable fix is verified.

 While Qualys WAS can test for low-hanging web application vulnerabilities and detect TLS/SSL misconfigurations, Acunetix goes way beyond that.
-Thanks to its AcuMonitor and DeepScan technology, Acunetix can detect advanced security vulnerabilities such as DOM-based Cross-site Scripting (DOM XSS), Blind Cross-site Scripting (Blind XSS) and Out-of-band SQL injection (OOB SQLi) and Out-of-band Remote Code Execution (OOB RCE).
-Acunetix achieves this whilst also being blazing fast, but accurate, saving you and your team hours of sifting through an onslaught of false positives.
+Thanks to its AcuMonitor and DeepScan technology, Acunetix can detect advanced security vulnerabilities such as DOM-based Cross-site Scripting (DOM XSS), Blind Cross-site Scripting (Blind XSS), Out-of-band SQL injection (OOB SQLi), and Out-of-band Remote Code Execution (OOB RCE).
+Acunetix achieves this whilst also being blazing fast but accurate, saving you and your team hours of sifting through an onslaught of false positives.

-Unlike Qualys, in addition to dynamic, black box scanning (DAST), Acunetix can run gray box (IAST) scans thanks to AcuSensor.
-AcuSensor is a sensor that can be installed on the server side for Java, ASP.NET and PHP web applications.
-AcuSensor brings together the best of dynamic testing, by relaying feedback from sensors within the source code back to Acunetix while it is in execution.
-This method of testing allows Acunetix to even further reduce false positives, in addition to being able to find vulnerabilities which would otherwise be impossible to detect in a black-box scan.
+Unlike Qualys, in addition to dynamic, black-box scanning (DAST), Acunetix can run gray-box (IAST) scans thanks to AcuSensor.
+AcuSensor is a sensor that can be installed on the server side for Java, ASP.NET, and PHP web applications.
+AcuSensor brings together the best of dynamic testing by relaying feedback from sensors within the source code back to Acunetix while it is in execution.
+This method of testing allows Acunetix to even further reduce false positives in addition to being able to find vulnerabilities that would otherwise be impossible to detect in a black-box scan.

 Integrations are an important consideration in modern security tools.
 Acunetix not only comes built-in with several third-party integrations, but using its idiomatic RESTful API, you can even customize integrations to fit your custom workflows and business requirements.